Nayoumi/Crisp-and-fuzzy-relations/README.md

-# Crisp-and-fuzzy-relations
+# composition operation for crisp relation
-python program for crisp and fuzzy relations
+python program for crisp relation